-Key concept that contribute to smarter organizations
+Key concepts that contribute to smarter organizations

 In this book, Daan van Beek consistently works out some key concepts that can contribute to the development of smarter organizations.
-He divides his attention equally between motor and sensory elements of the Intelligent organization.
+He divides his attention evenly between the motor and sensory elements of the Intelligent Organization.
 Furthermore, he supports a development model in which the various elements of the Intelligent organization progress through the different stages hand in hand.
 The author provides important tools and contributes greatly to the central question that all Business Intelligence professionals should address: how can we get organizations to perform better, structurally?

 Think differently and work together better

-In this way, the effectiveness of the organization can increase significantly: the relatively small group of managers will be extended as it were, by employees, customers, suppliers and other stakeholders, all of whom will also act as ‘involved’ managers.
-Top down control and bottom up commitment will then converge.
+In this way, the effectiveness of the organization can increase significantly: the relatively small group of managers will be extended, as it were, by employees, customers, suppliers, and other stakeholders, all of whom will also act as ‘involved’ managers.
+Top-down control and bottom-up commitment will then converge.
 Based on the concept of Business Intelligence, we will not only think differently and work together better, we will also increasingly organize ourselves around processes and target audiences.
 Many of organizations worldwide have already embraced the concept of Business Intelligence.